-The Panel will have the power to investigate and make recommendations to the Education and Training Committee and the Council of the Society about all aspects of provision.
+The Panel will have the power to investigate and make recommendations to the Education and Training (Standard Setting)

+Sub-Committee about all aspects of provision of the Programme by the Applicant.
 The Panel may recommend:

 - Award of Accreditation

 - Award of Conditional Accreditation

 - Refusal of Accreditation

-- Renewal of Accreditation

-- Award of Conditional Renewal

-- Suspension of Accreditation

-- Termination of Accreditation

-In the case of 'Award of Accreditation', the Panel will attach standard conditions to all recommendations to accredit which will comprise:
+Where the Panel recommends 'Award of Accreditation', the Panel will attach standard conditions to all recommendations to accredit which will comprise:

-- An obligation on the Provider to notify the Society of material reductions in the resources available to students on the Scottish Exempting Degree - Notification of material changes to the curriculum design - Notification of changes to external examiners - Submission of annual reports by each of the external examiners of the Programme covering the issues identified in Appendix E. - Submission of an Annual Report, which is to take the form of a critical self-review.
+- An obligation on the Provider to notify the Society of material reductions in the resources available to students on the Scottish Exempting Degree. - Notification of material changes to the curriculum design. - Submission of annual reports by each of the external examiners of the Programme covering the issues identified in Appendix E. - Submission of an Annual Report, which is to take the form of a critical self-review.